MacaroniKetchup/workday-schedule-planner/README.md

 # Workday-Schedule-Planner

-This application is a workday scheduler/planner, where you can create a schedule on the on the current displayed date in the header, and can scehdule events withing the time blocks within standard business hours.
+This application is a workday scheduler/planner, where you can create a schedule on the current displayed date in the header, and can scehdule events withing the time blocks within standard business hours.

 ## Aknowledgments